The Bambu Batu story

-For over two decades, we have been advancing the cause of natural, renewable resources through activism, education and commerce.
+For close to three decades, we have been advancing the cause of natural, renewable resources through activism, education and commerce.
 Sustainability is way more than just a selling point.
 For us, it’s a way of life.
 It’s how we get around, how we shop for groceries and how we raise our children.
 At Bambu Batu, we strive to inform the public about the amazing properties of bamboo as an abundant resource and a life-giving alternative, as well as provide a platform where conscious consumers can support the kind of sustainable, local and ethical economy they believe in.